dmuth/cheetah-bot/README.md

    - `./bin/run-bot.sh` - Meant to be run inside of a `bash` shell spawned by `devel.sh`, this will print the environment variables you're using before running the bot and give you a chance to change them.
    - `./bin/import-mitmproxy-cert.py` - Run this inside of a `bash shell spawned by `devel.sh` to import the mitmproxy root certificate.
 - `./bin/build.sh` - Build the container only.
 This is called by `bin/devel.sh`.
+- `./bin/docker-compose-build-and-run.sh` - Build and run the container with `docker-compose`, and tail the output.

 ## Configuration